-Ford R. Myers — career coach, speaker and author of the book "Get The Job You Want, Even When No One's Hiring" (John Wiley & Sons, 2009) — advised considering transferable skills that you've gained from paid and nonpaid past experiences.
+Ford R. Myers, a career coach, speaker and author of the book, "Get The Job You Want, Even When No One's Hiring" (John Wiley & Sons, 2009), advised job seekers to add transferable skills that they've gained from paid and unpaid past experiences to their resumes.

 "Transferable skills acquired during any activity – volunteer positions, classes, projects, parenting, hobbies, sports – can be applicable to one's next job," Myers said.
-"By adding transferable skills to a résumé, employers get a better understanding and broader picture of who they are hiring, as well as the interests, values and experiences that the candidate brings to the table."
+"By adding transferable skills to a resume, employers get a better understanding and broader picture of who they are hiring as well as the interests, values and experiences that the candidate brings to the table."

 Planning and organization